Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Machine Learning/Detecting_Character/README.md

 Labels in the dataset are categorical while model needs the label to be a number.
 Solution for this is to do one-hot encoding to represent the classes.
 One-hot encoding was done because it avoids order of classes.
 LabelEncoder from Sklearn and to_categorical from Keras was used since it helps us to encode these labels for us.

 ## Base Model
-The model that I created are inspired by the LeNet5 model.
+The model that I created were inspired by the LeNet5 model.
 It is basically a CNN model with maxpooling applied to it.
 The model is as shown below.

 Overfitting is a problem where the model is to sensitive with changes in the data.
 In this case the model could overfit the training data.
 To prevent this I use earlystopping, where we would stop training the model when their performance has not increase for certain amount of epoch.
 By doing this we can get a model that could perform better with unseen data and this is what we want at the end.